EazyAutodelete/docs/add-to-server.md

 Before you begin, make sure you have:

 - **Administrator permission** or **Manage Server permission** on the Discord server where you want to add the bot
-- A Discord account in good standing
-- Access to a web browser (desktop or mobile)

 If you don't have the required permissions, ask your server owner or an administrator to add the bot for you.